Reviews You Can Rely On

 Tool required for chain tensioning

-Using the EGO Power+ CS2005felt like we were cutting through butter,” according to lead testers Ross Patton and Chris McNamara.
-This model had us rethinking our long-held belief that electric-powered chainsaws just can't match the cutting ability of a gas model.
+After using the EGO Power+ CS2005, we were forced to rethink our long-held belief that electric-powered chainsaws just can't match the cutting ability of a gas model.
 With one of the highest scores in the most heavily weighted metric of saw performance, it is hard to go wrong with the CS2005 if you are looking to make quick, clean, and efficient cuts.

 During our testing, we were surprised and impressed time and time again by how fast we were able to complete our cuts while using the EGO Power+ CS2005.
 While cutting downed trees for firewood during our field testing, tester Chris McNamara noted that “the CS2005 got the job done in about half the time” compared to other saws.
 As we mentioned above, this is due to the powerful punch this battery-powered saw packs.
 To top it off, the CS2005 is incredibly user-friendly, and we love the LCD display, which clearly displays the most important settings and usage information.